mosTavassoli/RunTogether-UX/M3/milestone3.md

 ### Screenshots
 While the evaluator was doing the certain task, the another teammate capture the screen.
+The task for create and join the group was given to both of the evaluators and the below the screen was recorded.

+### Evaluator1
+Task T2
 <img src="images/heuristic/JoinGroup.gif" width="300" alt="Heuristic Evaluation">

+### Evaluator2
+Task T2 and T7
 <img src="images/heuristic/CreateJoinGroup.gif" width="300" alt="Heuristic Evaluation">